The Board's Conduct of Affairs

-The Company is committed to keeping all its shareholders and other stakeholders and analysts informed of the performance and changes in the Group or its business which would be likely to materially affect the price or value of the Company's shares, on a timely and consistent basis, so as to assist shareholders and investors in their investment decisions.
+The Company is committed to keeping all its shareholders and other stakeholders and analysts informed of its performance and any changes in the Group or its business which would be likely to materially affect the price or value of the Company's securities, on a timely and consistent basis, so as to assist shareholders and investors in their investment decisions.

 The Company has in place an Investor Relations department and a Group Communications department which facilitate effective communication with the Company's shareholders, analysts, fund managers and the media.

 The Company actively engages with its shareholders and has put in place an Investor Relations Policy (Policy) to promote regular, effective and fair communications with its shareholders.
-The Policy is uploaded on the Group's website at www.capitaland.com.
+The Policy is available at the Group's website at www.capitaland.com.